yankinmax/web/docs/structure.md

 # Structure

-At the root level, there are mainly files related to docker-compose, Travis and the project documentation.
+At the root level, there are mainly files related to docker-compose, Travis, Rancher and the project documentation.

 When we build a Docker image, all the things below are copied *inside* the image.
 When developing, they are shared with volumes so we can work without having to make a new build every time we modify one file.